-For results please ring the surgery during our opening hours.
+For results, please ring the surgery after 10.30 am.

 A blood test is when a sample of blood is taken for testing in a laboratory.
 Blood tests have a wide range of uses and are one of the most common types of medical test.
 For example, a blood test can be used to: